trashbirdecology/luisdva.github.io/_posts/2021-03-04-tidy-rasters.md

 ---
 title: "Raster calculations on stars objects"
-excerpt: R as a GIS, raster calculation (reclass, sum) and plotting.
+excerpt: Using R as a GIS - raster calculation (reclass, sum) and plotting.
 tagline: "Species richness maps from species distribution models"
 category: rstats
 tags: